 After the procedure, the dentist may prescribe medications to help deal with any pain or swelling.
 The affected area will have to be treated with care for a while as there may be bleeding.

-If you believe you may need an extraction, you can book your appointment now using our online booking form.
+If you believe you may need tooth extractions in Highland Village, TX, you can book your appointment now using our online booking form.